-If your organization already has a root certificate authority, you can import it.
+If your organization already has a Root CA, you can import it.
 This certificate must be trusted by all browsers in your organization.
-Be sure to back up any new internal Root CAs that you import.
-See Backing up your internal Root CA, page 170 for details.
+Be sure to back up any new internal Root CA that you import.
+See Backing up your internal Root CA, page 153 for details.

 - 1. Go to Configure > SSL > Internal Root CA > Import Root CA. - 2.
 Browse to select the certificate.
-The certificate must be in X.509 format and base64-encoded. - 3.
-Browse to select the private key.
+The certificate must be in X.509 format and base64-encoded.

+3. Browse to select the private key.
 It must correspond to the certificate you selected in Step 2.